Transcriptions and accessibility

 Spelling and punctuation

 • Practices: Original spelling, grammar, punctuation, and word order are preserved even if it is grammatically incorrect.
-The correct spelling of a word is included in double brackets next to the incorrectly spelled word if it is a name or may otherwise be integral to searches.
-The full names of women will be included if known.
+[Sic] is used to indicate that original spelling.
+The correct spelling of a word is included in brackets next to the incorrectly spelled word if it is a name or may otherwise be integral to searches.
+The full names of women will be included in brackets following the original name provided.

 • Reasoning: Incorrect spellings, particularly of names, hides them in searches.
 Historically married women are written as “Mrs. First and last name of their husband.”
 In order to undo this erasure, the Archives strives to provide the full names of these women whenever possible.